 Center for Middle Eastern Studies

-Finally, educational outreach comprises a major component of CMES programming.
-With the help of the Office of Resources for International and Area Studies (ORIAS), we organize several week-long summer institutes and half-day workshops for K-12 teachers, in an effort to help meet the significant need for Middle East-related curricula and classroom materials.
-Given the centrality of the Middle East in world affairs, our Speakers Bureau is in especially high demand, with many requests for speakers from local schools and civic and religious groups.
-In all of our activities, we strive to put a human face on the news and information from the Middle East.
+Our public outreach mission is to promote a globally-informed student body in K-16 education, and to serve as a resource on the Middle East for nonprofits, media organizations, businesses, and the broader public.
+The CMES typically sponsors or co-sponsors around 80 (mostly faculty-initiated) free and public events during the academic year, covering a broad range of geographical and methodological territory.
+These include lecture series, book launches, conferences, workshops, and cultural programming (exhibits, film screenings, etc).
+Teacher training activities with community colleges and K-12 schools comprises a major component of the CMES’s mission and goals as a federally-designated National Resource Center.
+In collaboration with the Office of Resources for International and Area Studies (ORIAS), we organize several week-long summer institutes and half-day workshops for K-16 teachers, in an effort to help meet the significant need for Middle East-related curricula and classroom materials.
+Given the centrality of the Middle East in world affairs, our Speakers Bureau is in especially high demand, with many requests for speakers from local schools and civic and religious groups to put a “human face” on this important region.